Medical and Clinical Experts Providing Insight and Experience

 Mirela Loftus, MD, PhD

 Dr. Loftus began her career in research, and her desire to make an impact on young people during this critical stage of development led her into direct care, working with children, teens, and families.
 She earned her medical degree at one of the most acclaimed medical schools in Romania, and received her PhD from the University of California, Davis.
 An advocate for children’s mental health, she has testified at the Capitol on numerous occasions in her role as the president of the Connecticut Council of Child and Adolescent Psychiatrists.
-Dr. Loftus also served as an assistant professor in the University of Connecticut School of Medicine’s Department of Psychiatry.
+Dr. Loftus also served as an assistant professor in the University of Connecticut School of Medicine’s Department of Psychiatry, and is currently on the Advisory Board for the Women in Leadership Program at the University of New Haven.
 She previously served as Medical Director at Hartford HealthCare’s Institute of Living, researching the efficacy of experimental depression and suicidal ideation treatments.

 Karla Molinero, MD